8york/bookish-fishstick/README.md

 If the game was interesting and the players want to play again, click the Play Again button at the bottom to refresh the board.

+> This project was possible with the help from instructor teams.